This blog is mostly about writing and teaching, with the occasional vignette or bit of news about other parts of my life.

 I have the longest attention span you'll find anywhere outside a Buddhist monastery.

-Three novellas in my Rugosa Coven contemporary fantasy series are forthcoming in print and electronic editions from Dark Quest Books.
+Three novellas in my Rugosa Coven contemporary fantasy series just came out in a print volume from Dark Quest Books.
+You can find Tales from Rugosa Coven in all the usual places where you order books.
 Some of the Rugosa characters made cameo appearances in my Halloween (not Samhain!) story, "New Jersey's Top Ghost Tours Reviewed and Rated," which appeared in the October 2009 issue of Baen's Universe.

 My first sword and sorcery story, "The War of the Wheat Berry Year," appeared in Black Gate.
 A related novella, "The Imlen Bastard," is slated to appear in a forthcoming issue.
 I recently started contributing a series of essays on teaching and fantasy to the Black Gate blog.